Toggle: English / Spanish

 You may feel sensations such as numbness or tingling, as well as pain, for weeks after the surgery.
 Walk as soon as possible after surgery to help prevent blood clots from forming in your legs.
 Avoid more strenuous exercise for about a month after the surgery.

-You will start to feel better after about 1 or 2 weeks following liposuction surgery.
+You will start to feel better after about 1 or 2 weeks.
 You may return to work within a few days of the surgery.
-Bruising and swelling usually go away within three weeks; however, you may still have some swelling several months later.
+Bruising and swelling usually go away within 3 weeks, but you may still have some swelling several months later.

 Your new body shape will begin to emerge in the first couple of weeks.
 Improvement will be more visible 4 to 6 weeks after surgery.
-By exercising regularly and eating a healthy diet, you can help maintain your new shape.
+By exercising regularly and eating healthy foods, you can help maintain your new shape.

 - David A. Lickstein, MD, FACS, specializing in cosmetic and reconstructive plastic surgery, Palm Beach Gardens, FL.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.